Enhancing the Workflow for Care Managers

 -

 The second option focuses on informing Sarah about the triggered elements.
-To access the assessments or needs, she will need to navigate either to the landing page or the IMPR platform.
+To access the assessments or needs, she will need to write the names and navigate either to the landing page or the IMPR platform.

 -